hence-io/hence-inquisitor/README.md

   },
   content = {
     // Starts off the scaffold installer with an intro message
-    intro: glush.tempalte("<%= heading %> Follow the prompts to create your package", {
+    intro: inquisitor.tempalte("<%= heading %> Follow the prompts to create your package", {
-      heading: glush.ascii.heading("Welcome to this installer!")
+      heading: inquisitor.ascii.heading("Welcome to this installer!")
     }),
     // When the install completes, this adds a DONE ascii art header, and your description below it easily
-    done: glush.ascii.done("You're all done installing your package!")
+    done: inquisitor.ascii.done("You're all done installing your package!")
   },
   inquirer {
     // Provide a validation check as to whether or not to include a prompt based on this check.